writethedocs/www/docs/2014/blog/announcing-conference-talks-eu.rst

 Announcing Conference Talks and Party for Write the Docs EU
 ===========================================================

-Things are coming along nicely for our EU conference.
+Things are coming along nicely for our `EU conference`_.
 The conference is 45 days away, and we are putting together the final touches.